Quality control is very often a good thing.

-A general counsel: If you want smarter, more mature children, homeschool them. [◦A source]
+A general tip: If you want smarter, more mature children, homeschool them by well structured variants of homeschooling to reap wise benefits. [◦A source]

-Finally, a tip for students of many a kind of schooling: There are gains to be had from ◦Transcendental Meditation, TM.
+4. There are gains to be had from ◦Transcendental Meditation, TM.
+It helps combat stress, also stress in educational settings.
 Benefits to education, according to findings presented by the ◦David Lynch Foundation:

 If somebody meditates with a wholesome attitude, with right attention and mindfulness, then whether he has expectations or not he will gain insight.

 He says in the same sutra that it helps to avoid wrong ideas and the wrong methods, and go for methods that produce fruits.
-So, the esults depend on the methods, how well they are used, and for how long, among other factors.
-They include "right view, right aspiration, right speech, right action, right mode of livelihood, right endeavour, right mindfulness, right concentration."
+So, the results depend on the methods, how well they are used, and for how long, among other factors.
+They include "right view, right aspiration, right speech, right action, right mode of livelihood, right endeavour, right mindfulness, right meditation."
+[More]

 During in-between meditations it might be fit to memorise good ideas and formulations that help the living.
-In Tibetan Buddhism it is called lojong.
+In Tibetan Buddhism such practice is called lojong.
 From older yoga sources similar ways are described too, for example verses about sanyama in Patanjali's Yoga Sutras.
-"Different strokes for different folks" is a slogan to bear in mind as well.
+"Different strokes for different folks" is a slogan that may prove useful too.

-Speaking of seeds, sprouts and tender plants in the mind soil or soul: Getting into significant ideas and exploring advancing openness could be fine for students.
-To get in touch with your own basic guts and dreams too.
+As for seeds, sprouts and tender plants in the mind soil or soul: Getting into significant ideas and exploring advancing openness could be fine for students.
+Getting in rapport with one's own basic guts and dreams too.
 Craig Hamilton-Parker points out in the introduction of his unpaginated book, The Hidden Meaning of Dreams (1999):